14mmm/OKFestMMM/en/details.md

 ## Rationale

-The session is conceived as a mapping workshop to assess the usability of the interface and aims at refining the design of this tool in a collaborative process, adressing in particular the challenge of interlinked data in the case of mapping.
+&nbsp;

-The motivation of the initiators is to unify stand-alone initiatives and to maximize the visibility of the alternative movement by creating a large and open knowledge resource.
+The original motivation of the initiators is to unify stand-alone initiatives, minimize redundancies in public relations and to maximize the visibility of the alternative movement by creating a large and open visual knowledge resource about self-organization.
 It is crucial for the participants to ensure that this remains a non-profit effort that is owned and managed as a Commons.

 We believe open maps have an extraordinary potential for visualizing and sharing knowledge and that they can be used as a lever for a bottom-up transition towards sustainability, beyond growth.

 We are very excited to exchange around the idea with the Fest's crowd.
 Sustainably minded people, linked data aficionados as well as OSM contributors are encouraged to join us.

 &nbsp;